SOEN341Project/instantgram.github.io/README.md

 # Objective
 Develop a social networking website.
 # Project Description
+Meeting and interacting with people is often very difficult due to the harsh time constraints present in modern society.
+This website allows users to efficiently meet and interact in the visual medium through pictures.
+Similarly-minded individuals can enrich their journey through life by the action of “following a user’s profile”, which allows to view each other’s profiles and discover others and their interests.
+Users can also post pictures with description and show appreciation of different life styles by leaving comments on other users’ pictures.

+This project will thus link people together despite the distances that separate them.
 # Core Features
 - <b>Posting a picture</b> (with a text description)
 - <b>Following a user</b>